ICCCIVY/2420-Assignment-1/README.md

 ![AUR](assets/doctl1.png)

-- Clone the `yay` AUR Repository to downloads the source code of the yay package to your local system.
+- Clone the `yay` AUR Repository to downloads the source code of the yay package to your local system:
 ```
 git clone https://aur.archlinux.org/yay.git
 ```
-- Navigate to the `yay` Directory to run the next command and build the yay package.
+- Navigate to the `yay` Directory:
 ```
 cd yay
 ```
-- Build and Install yay
+- Build and Install yay:
 ```
 makepkg -si
 ```